 This study used the descriptive qualitative research approach.
-The qualitative descriptive technique incorporates a conceptualization process focusing on accurately and simply articulating facts.
-This study collects data from secondary sources such as scientific journals, books, websites, and newspapers, highlighting the research concerns.
-Qualitative descriptive research aims to discover the features of a current event or incident.
-This form of study falls under the qualitative category with a normative approach.
-Normative legal research, or doctrinal legal research, analyzes documents based on legal sources such as statutory regulations, court judgments, contracts or agreements, legal theory, and expert opinions (Hardani, 2020).
+The qualitative descriptive technique incorporates a conceptualization process, with a focus on accurately and simply articulating facts.
+This study collects data from secondary sources such as scientific journals, books, websites, and newspapers that highlight the research concerns.
+The purpose of qualitative descriptive research is to discover the features of a current event or incident.

+This form of study falls under the qualitative category, with a normative approach.
+Normative legal research, also known as doctrinal legal research, is the analysis of documents based on legal sources such as statutory regulations, court judgments, contracts or agreements, legal theory, and expert opinions (Hardani, 2020).